Kuttymama

-Kuttymama is a 2019 Indian Malayalam-language comedy-drama film directed by V. M. Vinu and starring Sreenivasan, Dhyan Sreenivasan, Durga Krishna, Meera Vasudev and Manju Pathrose in the leading roles.
+Kuttymama is a 2019 Indian Malayalam-language action comedy-drama film directed by V. M. Vinu and starring Sreenivasan, Dhyan Sreenivasan, Durga Krishna, Meera Vasudev and Manju Pathrose in the leading roles.
 The songs were composed by Achu Rajamani, a talented musician.

 Plot

 A retired military officer, Major Shekharankutty nicknamed Kuttymama has become a nuisance to others of his village because of his bragging nature.
 But later, the whole country flatter him positively.